qiangli/dhnt/README.md

 # dhnt/m3

-Bootstrap m3 open system - the platform for collaborating and creating a new generation of applications based on peer to peer technologies.
+Bootstrap m3 open system - the platform for collaborating and creating a new generation of applications based on p2p and container technologies.

 ## Setup m3 os